 Other general tips about proper pick wear and replacement:

-- Choose picks that are made for your application; while there are hundreds of pick types available, the two most common are “universal” picks that excel in more than 90 percent of applications and concrete picks designed specifically for concrete.
+- Choose picks that are designed for your application; while there are hundreds of different pick types available, the two most common are “universal” picks that excel in more than 90 percent of applications and concrete picks designed specifically for concrete

 For pick removal, most manufacturers provide a fork tool that slides into a groove on each pick.
 When in the groove, operators tap the end of this tool with a hammer which pops the pick out.
 For operators that consistently change out picks, an air compressor, air hammer and punch tool will remove them faster.
 To insert new picks, flip the fork tool over and follow the same simple procedure.
 Note: Picks become very hot during operation, so wait until they cool before replacing.
 Also, don’t hammer on the carbide point of the picks because it can break and cause injury.